FuckingNode/fuckingnode.github.io/docs/manual/index.md

 ## TL;DR for getting started as soon as possible

+### Step 0

+Install it for your platform following the instructions [here](./install.md) (just like any professional tool, installation is as easy as running one CLI command).

 ### Step 1

 Add your projects to FuckingNode's project list.
 This is done manually with the `fuckingnode manager add <path>` (or `fkadd <path>`) command. `<path>` can be any file path, or `--self` to use the CWD.